Meet Our Students

-This degree work included a one year of studies at the University of Minnesota
+This degree included one year of study at the University of Minnesota

-This degree of work included a one year of studies at the University of Birmingham
+This degree included one year of study at the University of Birmingham

 I grew up in Egypt.
 I received a BA in French from Cairo University and an MA, again in French, from the University of Western Ontario.
 In my MA work I looked at the role of different media—novels, films and graphic novels—in defining the relationship between imagination, memory and space.
 My doctoral work focuses on spectatorship and imagination in French twentieth century avant-garde cinema and literature.
 I research how avant-garde cinema and literature in interwar and postwar France participated in the emergence of new ways of spectating and imagining space, memory, and history.